crystal-lang/rfcs/text/0014-cancelable-timers.md

 # Summary

-I propose to introduce a cancelable timer, designed to be low level, yet simple and efficient, allowing higher level abstractions, such a pool of connections for example, to easily add timeout features.
+I propose to introduce a cancelable timer, designed to be low level, yet simple and efficient, allowing higher level abstractions, such as a pool of connections for example, to easily add timeout features.